mathigon/textbooks/triangles-and-trigonometry/content.md

 `c^2 = a^2 + b^2 - 2ab cos(C)`
 :::

+{.todo} TODO – Explanation

-{.todo} Even though there are three formulas, they are all very similar.
-First, notice that whatever angle is in the cosine, the opposite side is on the other side of the equal sign.
+    // {.todo} Even though there are three formulas, they are all very similar.
+First, notice
+    // that whatever angle is in the cosine, the opposite side is on the other side of
+    // the equal sign.
+    //

-{.todo} Use Law of Cosines when given:
+    // {.todo} Use Law of Cosines when given:
-Two sides and the included angle.
+    // Two sides and the included angle.
-All three sides.
+    // All three sides.
 :::

 ---
 > id: trigonometry-4

-{.todo} applications
+{.todo} TODO – Examples and applications

-{.todo} future stuff about trigonometry
+{.todo} TODO – Future stuff about trigonometry

 ---
 > id: mountains